 5. Insert result of the laboratory analysis in the PROCESS CONC field then press PROCESS CAL A (or PROCESS CAL B to calibrate channel B in a dual channel analyzer).

-Alternatively, you can also collect a series of data and average it.
-This usually lead to more reliable results.
+To get more reliable result you can also collect a series of data and average it.
+For example: